troclaux/notes/auth.md

 # OAuth

-Decouples authentication from authorization.
+Decouples authentication from authorization

 ## Step-by-step

-1. App requests authorization from User.
+1. App requests authorization from User
-2. User authorizes App and delivers proof.
+2. User authorizes App and delivers proof
-3. App presents proof of authorization to server to get a Token.
+3. App presents proof of authorization to server to get a Token
-4. Token is restricted to only access what the User authorized for the specific App.
+4. Token is restricted to only access what the User authorized for the specific App

 ## OAuth components

 - scopes and consent
-  - Scopes are bundles of permissions asked by the client when requesting a token.
+  - Scopes are bundles of permissions asked by the client when requesting a token
-  - Consent is the permission that the user gives to the application to access data.
+  - Consent is the permission that the user gives to the application to access data
 - actors
   - Resource Owner
-    - Owner of the data that the client wants to access.
+    - Owner of the data that the client wants to access
     - Example: Bob's cloud storage service is a resource server.
 It stores Bob's files securely.
-When a client requests access to specific files the resource server checks the validity of the access token before providing the requested files.
+When a client requests access to specific files the resource server checks the validity of the access token before providing the requested files
   - Resource Server
-    - API that stores the information that the application wants to access.
+    - API that stores the information that the application wants to access
   - Client
-    - Application that wants to access your data.
+    - Application that wants to access your data
     - Public clients (client identification):
       - Browsers
       - Mobile apps